 VIDEO: Carl White Interview

-JEFFERSON CITY, Tenn. - This is the fifth part in an eight-part series chronicling each of Carson-Newman football's positions for 2018.
-This feature is highlights the Eagles' wideouts with the help of Bubba White.
+JEFFERSON CITY, Tenn. – This is the first in an eight-part series breaking down each of Carson-Newman football's positions.
+Leading off is wide receivers coach Carl White.

-Carson-Newman football's position previews continue Monday with the Eagles' running backs.
+Carson-Newman football's position previews continue Thursday with the linebackers.